Teddy McCarthy: Cork

 In 2007 McCarthy was named as a selector under manager Teddy Holland in the new Cork senior football management set-up.
 The appointment was problematic from the beginning, as the Cork footballers refused to play under Holland's management as the County Board changed the system of allowing the manager to pick his own selectors.
 The Cork senior hurling team also went on strike in sympathy with their football counterparts.
 Holland, McCarthy and the other selectors had refused to stand down, but County Board delegates voted for their dismissal to bring to an end the 97-day dispute.

 Just under a year later, in November 2008, McCarthy was named as one of Gerald McCarthy's two new Cork hurling selectors.
 Once again he entered a dissatisfied camp as the Cork hurlers were unhappy about Gerald McCarthy's reappointment as manager.
 The team eventually went on strike and refused to play under McCarthy's management.
 Cork fielded a completely new team in the opening rounds of the National Hurling League before the selectors resigned along with Gerald McCarthy in March 2009.

-McCarthy also served as a selector under Ger FitzGerald's management of the Cork under-21 hurling team.
-His two seasons with the team saw Cork enjoy little success in the grade.
+McCarthy also served as a selector, for two seasons, under Ger FitzGerald's management of the Cork under-21 hurling team.

 Bandon

 McCarthy had some successes as manager of the Bandon intermediate hurling team.
 In 2011, the club reached the final of the intermediate championship.
 A 2–14 to 0–7 defeat of Fr.
 O'Neill's gave Bandon the title and gave McCarthy a success as manager.

 The following season, McCarthy's Bandon reached the final of the premier intermediate championship.
-A 1–19 to 1–12 defeat was the result on that occasion.
+A 1–19 to 1–12 defeat was the result in the 2012 competition.